Caltech-OCTO/Subzero.jl/documentation.md

     ξ = 0.0,
     mc_n = 1000,
     nhistory = 1000,
-    rng = Xoshiro(),
+    rng = Xoshiro(1), # seed of 1
 )
 ```
-All of the arguments below Δh, and their default values are give above.
+Only `coords`, `hmean`, and `Δh` are neccesary arguments.
+The rest aer optional, and the default values are the values shown in the code snippit above.

 However, it is not recomended that you manually create each floe.
-It is recomended that you use the `initialize_floe_field` functions instead to create your simulation starting configuration of floes.
+It is recomended that you use the `initialize_floe_field` functions instead to create your simulation's starting configuration of floes.

 #### Initial Floe Configuration
 It is recomeneded that you use the `initialize_floe_field` to create your starting configuration on floes.
 There are two ways to use this function.
-One is to provide a list of `PolyVecs` representing a list of the coordinates of all of the floes you want in the initial state.
+The first way is to provide a list of `PolyVecs` representing a list of the coordinates of all of the floes you want in the initial state.
 This will initialize all of the given polygons specified as floes.
-The other is to provide a number of floes and a concentration over a specific area.
-This will create a starting floe field using Voronoi Tesselation that aims to achieve the requested number of floes and concentrations.
+The other way is to provide a number of floes and a concentration over a specific area.
+This will create a starting floe field using voronoi tesselation that aims to achieve the requested number of floes and concentrations.

 Both of these functions share most arguments.
 They are as follows (with default values if they exist):
 - `domain`, which is the model's domain so that the floes can be fit into the open space using polygon intersections/differences